 Long-term care services.
 Contributions made by your employer to provide coverage for qualified long-term care services under a flexible spending or similar arrangement must be included in your income.
-This amount will be reported as wages in box 1 of your Form W-2.
+This amount will be reported as wages on your Form W-2.